Our Fight for Racial and Social Justice

 • Diversity VC is a nonprofit partnership promoting diversity in venture capital.
 Cooley is a sponsor and supports Diversity VC’s four key initiatives: building a diverse network of venture capital professionals, helping venture capital firms hire from diverse backgrounds, connecting the venture capital community to a broader network, and analyzing data on diversity in the venture capital industry.

-• Entrepreneur Access Network is a business accelerator program, leveraging tools, services, events and professionals to help Black and Latinx founders scale and grow their companies by complementing their current leadership activities.
-Cooley partners with Entrepreneur Access Network to host cohort workshops and 1-on-1 coaching at the intersection of business and legal.
+• Entrepreneur Access Network is a business accelerator program that leverages tools, services, events, and professionals to help Black and Latinx founders scale and grow their companies by complementing their current leadership activities.
+Cooley partners with Entrepreneur Access Network to host cohort workshops and 1-on-1 coaching at the intersection of business and legal issues.

 Mentoring the next generation of lawyers